 Under the light, on a strip of pumpkin pine or bass wood, she painted a brilliant yellow duckling with an orange bill and a brown downy stripe.
 Later she would draw borders on the back with pencil and cut them out with a jig saw.

-I have three wooden jig-saw puzzles she made me.
-The red and blue ball has three curved pieces, all much too large for a toddler to swallow.
+I have two wooden jig-saw puzzles she made me.
+The red and blue ball has three curved pieces, all much too large for a toddler to swallow, and it now belongs to my year-old nephew.
 The painted turtle and the tiger cat came later, and they have more intricate pieces, some with their own shapes: a scottie dog, a flying gull, a cat-tail.

 When I remember her painting her downy duck, my mother was a young woman with young children, building a new psychology practice and working with my father to rebuild the old saltbox house that was crumbling when they bought it, after they both finished grad school.
 And she took time to paint and shape those bright puzzles in the evenings.